One person has died after two-vehicle crash in Katikati

 Police have confirmed that one person has died after a two-vehicle collision on the Main Rd in Katikati earlier this evening.

-A police spokesperson said people were notified of the crash at 4.07pm and the road remained closed.
+A police spokesperson said they were notified of the crash at 4.07pm and the road remained closed.

 A police spokeswoman earlier said the police were notified of the crash near the intersection with Jocelyn St just after 4 pm and a power pole has come down on the road.